chrisabedi/AnagramApi/README.md

 - `POST /words.json`: Takes a JSON array of English-language words and adds them to the corpus (data store).
 - `GET /anagrams/:word.json`:
   - Returns a JSON array of English-language words that are anagrams of the word passed in the URL.
-  - This endpoint should support an optional query param that indicates the maximum number of results to return.
+  - Supports an optional query param 'limit' that indicates the maximum number of results to return.
 - `DELETE /words/:word.json`: Deletes a single word from the data store.
 - `DELETE /words.json`: Deletes all contents of the data store.